elephantscale/es-training-new/course-outlines/terraform.md

 # Terraform and Packer

-# Docker for Developers
 February 26, 2020

 ## Overview

-IaS (Infrastructure as Code) is one of the most important developments in application deployment in many years, and paves the way for many other exciting possibilities in DevOps.
+* IaS (Infrastructure as Code) is one of the most important developments in application deployment in many years, and paves the way for many other exciting possibilities in DevOps.

-Terraform is a HashiCorp open source tool for deploying infrastructure in multiple cloud environments.
+* Terraform is a HashiCorp open source tool for deploying infrastructure in multiple cloud environments.
+* Packer is a HashiCorp open source tool for creating images in multiple environments

 ## What you will learn